-In November, 2016, Paramount received approval from the Oregon Department of Geology and Mineral Industries ("DOGAMI") under Division 37 guidelines to commence its 30 hole drill program at its 100%-owned Grassy Mountain Gold Project in Eastern Oregon.
-The drill program is a key component of its NI 43-101 Pre-Feasibility Study ("PFS") that the Company began in August.
-Drilling was commenced in late November and was completed in the Company's fourth quarter.
+In November, 2016, Paramount received approval from the Oregon Department of Geology and Mineral Industries ("DOGAMI") under Division 37 guidelines to commence its 30-hole drill program at its 100%-owned Grassy Mountain Gold Project in Eastern Oregon.
+The drill program is a key component of its NI 43-101 Pre-Feasibility Study ("PFS") that the Company began in August 2016.
+Drilling was commenced in late November 2016 and was completed in June 2016...